robertfoster550/Eternal_Draft_Simulator/README.md

 Added progress bar to the drafting screen.
 Added 'Settings', saving and resetting; more options comming soon.
 All of Set 7 has been added, but we don't have the Draft Pack contents yet, so the default format is still 6c.

+### Version 1.2 ###

+Added Format 7 draft, and made it the default.
+Fixed the Pass Styles, so they actually work now.